txhammer68/docs/kubuntu.md

 Root   UUID="" /               ext4    defaults,noatime,auto_da_alloc,inode_readahead_blks=64,errors=remount-ro 0  1
 Data   UUID="" /home/Data      ext4    defaults,noatime,errors=remount-ro            0  2
 ```
+* noatime - disable access time stamps
+* auto_da_alloc - If auto_da_alloc is enabled, ext4 will detect the replace via-rename and replace-via-truncate patterns and orce that any delayed allocation blocks are allocated such that at the next journal commit
+* inode_readahead_blks - This tuning parameter controls the maximum number of inode table blocks that ext4's inode table adahead algorithm will pre-read into the buffer cache.
+The value must be a power of 2.
+The default value is 32 blocks

 ### EXT4 options<br>
 Enable fast_commit journal option speed up FS writes <br>
 ```